beastsaber/bsaber/src/collections/posts/curator-applications-are-now-open.md

 ---
 # Curation Recruitment is Currently Open!

 **We are re-opening our curator applications!
-We’re looking for 3 outstanding applicants of any skill level.
+We're looking for 3 outstanding applicants of any skill level.
 These applicants should be people who:**

 - have plenty of free time, enthusiasm, and passion for playing and curation,

-- are able to demonstrate familiarity with the “Objective Issues” which bar a map from curation as listed in our BeastSaber Curation Team Handbook,
+- are able to demonstrate familiarity with the “Objective Issues” which bar a map from curation as listed in our [BeastSaber Curation Team Handbook](https://docs.google.com/document/d/1uh7INNp2piEoGphpTEoZBSy3cUe12HFwLJT1MFmhZww/edit#heading=h.nj23sjpj5u97),

 - are mature and have a good attitude!